48lakes/records/README.md

 ## Credits & Licenses

 - Code: Original work for this project.
-No thirdâ€‘party source files were copied into the codebase.
+No third-party source files were copied into the codebase.
 - APIs: Discogs, MusicBrainz, Cover Art Archive, Plex, and BluOS are used via their public HTTP APIs.
 - Docs: `docs/BluOS-Custom-Integration-API_v1.7.pdf` and `docs/bluos_api_v1_7.txt` are vendor documentation included for reference.
 - Libraries: FastAPI, SQLAlchemy, psycopg2, httpx, requests, Pillow, mutagen. ffmpeg is used for HLS.